 Course Typically Offered: Fall, Spring

-This course offers highly motivated students an opportunity to examine how managers use accounting information in decision-making, planning, directing operations, and controlling.
+This course offers students an opportunity to examine how managers use accounting information in decision-making, planning, directing operations, and controlling.
 It focuses on cost terms and concepts, cost behavior, cost structure, and cost-volume-profit analysis.
 Topics include profit planning, standard costs, operations and capital budgeting, cost control, and accounting for costs in manufacturing organizations.
 As an honors course, it provides students the opportunity to conduct supervised independent accounting research and to lead and participate in collaborative and instructor-led discussions.
 UC CREDIT LIMITATION: Credit for ACCT 202 or ACCT 202H.
 C-ID ACCT-120.

 ACCT 204: Intermediate Accounting I